Are you new to the beekeeping scene?

 - Feeder.
 When getting your hive established, a feeder is important.
 The exact type to use depends on your choice of hive and there are also ways to build your own.
 But most beekeepers start with a commercial product.

-But now I want to hear from you.
+Now we want to hear from you.
 Do you have any other bee necessities that you would recommend to the beginner?